Biology Field Stations

 Collectively, the Biology Field Stations offer many of the major ecosystem types in the Red River Valley, including wetlands, prairies, riparian woodlands, streams, and agricultural areas.

-The Department of Biology operates three field stations and encourages use of these stations by educators and researchers from the region and abroad.
+The UND Field Station Committee operates four field stations and encourages use of these stations by educators and researchers from the region and abroad.
 We request that all potential users submit a short description of their proposed use (education or research) to the UND Field Station Committee for approval.
-For additional information and to submit requests for use please contact Dr. Isaac Schlosser at Isaac.Schlosser@UND.edu.
+For additional information and to submit requests for use please contact Dr. Kathryn Yurkonis at Kathryn.Yurkonis@UND.edu or at the UND Biology Department at 701.777.2622.

 Forest River Field Station